ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 .. code-block:: bash

   caller instructions:
+    ld  $6, %call32(fun)($gp)
     SYSCALL call##fun();
-    jalr $t9;
+    jalr $6;

 1. The caller issue system call to OS or loader by SYSCALL call##fun().

 2. OS or loader load dynamic function fun() to available address X.

-3. OS or loader change register $t9 to address X and jump to the next instruction of SYSCALL call##fun().
+3. OS or loader change register $6 to address X and jump to the next instruction of SYSCALL call##fun().

 4. The caller can call the fun() by instruction jalr $t9 correctly.

 If use jal instead of jalr to call dynamic function, the relocation record "jal pc_offset" need to be solved at run time in "SYSCALL call##fun()".
-That's why Mips ABI use "jalr" and register %t9 for dynamic function.
+That's why Mips ABI use "jalr" and register %6 for dynamic function.
 In addition to dynamic function, the jalr is 32 bits addressable while jal is 24 bits addressable.
+The caller jalr can also be used in static link.
+If jalr is used in static link, the linker can solve the relocation record of "ld $6, %call32(fun)($gp)" in link time.
+For static linke, the linker and should issue "nop" instead of issue "SYSCALL call##fun()".

 The **.cpload** is the assembly directive (macro) which will expand to several instructions.